 Remember, you should make it simple, even if you are explaining nuclear chain reaction, keep it simple.

-I have seen how hard it is to find a good and reliable teaching material online.
+I know how hard it is to find a good and reliable teaching material online.
 I have spent days online to find some relevant puzzles.
-In order to overcome this difficulty, I have made some resources on my own, borrowed some material.
+In order to overcome this difficulty, I have made some resources on my own.
 All the Teaching materials, worksheets available in this website are free.

 Chess is a great game, let's spread it across the world.